JJguri/cv/content/home/experience.md

   description = """

 - Research collaborations with the University of Tasmania and the Tasmanian Institute of Agriculture in sustainable agriculture PhD projects.
-- PhD supervision:
-  - Ranju Chapagain (PhD granted)
-  - Francesco Tacconi (PhD granted)
+- PhD supervision Ranju Chapagain (PhD granted) & Francesco Tacconi (PhD granted).

   """
 [[experience]]